 Modern critics of the Book of Mormon seem to agree that Nephi's inland route of travel, through Arabia, is basically correct, in light of what we know today.

 After fleeing Jerusalem and then leaving their initial base camp, Lehi's family travels in a south-southeast direction, following the coast of the Red Sea.
 One of the elders of the group dies and is buried in "the place which was called Nahom".
 Up until this point, the group had named their various stopping points, but the record uses the passive tense here to show that it already had a name.
 After their stay in Nahom, Lehi's group then travels "nearly eastward", paralleling the frankincense trail, traveling "through affilction", until the reach a lush and verdant coast they name Bountiful.
 The above correlation with ancient Arabia is strong, as one critic acknowledged: Among critical historians who accept that the BoM arose as a modern production of Joseph Smith, two main theories have b…

 When choosing a theory to explain something, a most important requirement is that the theory answers more questions than it creates.
-In my last few posts, I have used the Mayan Long Count and Short Count as an interpretive lenses through which to read the Book of Mormon and explain the behavior and historical context of it's people.
+In my last few posts, I have used the Mayan Long Count as interpretive lenses through which to read the Book of Mormon and explain the behavior and historical context of it's people.